 Microsoft have been trying to acquire Activision Blizzard, but while the shareholders approved the deal, the UK authorities have concerns.
-Their fears: Xbox will dominate PlayStation if they have Call of Duty.
-But even Microsoft don't think the Xbox is capable of that...
+Now Microsoft is making some desperate offers to Sony.

 What's going on here?
-Microsoft has bought one of the biggest publishers in the world, Activision Blizzard, for a whopping $68.7 billion!
+Microsoft wants to buy one of the biggest publishers in the world, Activision Blizzard, for a whopping $68.7 billion!
 This is probably the biggest deal in the gaming history so far, and will have a major impact on the industry.

 In an effort to convince regulators that Xbox should be allowed to buy Activision Blizzard, they have admitted that PlayStation exclusives are already much better.
 It's true, but weird to see Xbox admit to it, as the document states: